Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 They can compare the performance of their email campaigns to determine the total number of monthly or yearly conversions.

-Compare the performance of sales after implementing a new sales or marketing strategy.
-This would be challenging; you'd need to look for monthly growth comparisons with the previous periods.
+Compare sales performance after implementing a new sales or marketing strategy.
+This would be challenging; you'd need to compare monthly growth with previous periods.

 In this way, you're evaluating whether the planned strategy is working better than the earlier one.